dreyus95/Mozgalo/README.md

 Python 3
 CUDA capable machine (Unix/Linux is recommended) -> NVIDIA GPU Jupyter Notebook

 ```

 ## Packages and installation
 <a id='Packages'></a>
 If you don't have an NVIDIA GPU then you will not be able to run this model for feature extraction.
 Luckily, we have already extracted and pushed the features for our given dataset in the repository.
-To use the code we suggestnot having the virtual environment, but pure Unix/Linux.
+To use the code we suggest not having the virtual environment, but pure Unix/Linux.

 1. To install Torch follow the instructions on [](http://torch.ch/docs/gettingstarted.html) link.